myrontuttle/kizlar-agha/README.md

 ## 1. Getting started
 This project contains two parts:

-- The AI app: contains an AI system (local or cloud), a frontend (streamlit), with an optional backend(fastapi).
+- The AI app: contains an AI system (local or cloud), a frontend (streamlit), with a database(postgres).
 - (optional)The Evaluation Tool: The evaluation tool is used to evaluate the performance and safety of the AI system.
 It uses promptfoo & RAGAS, Python 3.11 and NVM are needed, but no need to install them by yourself since the project will handle that for you.

 The following files are used in the contribution pipeline: